Eriksen-Modric battle "could decide" Croatia v Denmark World Cup clash

 The Danes failed to set pulses racing in the opening round, featuring in the first goalless draw of the World Cup against France, a result that ensured both sides progressed from Group C.

+They also put in arguably the best performance of the first stage, a 3-0 thumping of Argentina, in Nizhny Novgorod, where they will also play Denmark.

-But Hareide said his team would be more expansive and play differently against the fancied Croats in Nizhny Novgorod on Sunday.
+But Hareide said his team would be more expansive and play differently on Sunday.

-"I think you will see a different Denmark from what you have seen so far and the type of game we have played," said Hareide.
+"I think you will see a different Denmark from what you have seen so far and the type of game we have played," Hareide said at a press conference.
 "Yes, we need to defend but we need to attack more."

 He said the match could end up being decided by two opposing midfielders, Modric, one of the players of the tournament so far, and Denmark's highly rated Eriksen.